saxobroko/SaxDocs/docs/Personal/Subscriptions/ecologi.md

 I could've opted for an Australian business thereby saving money with tax, however I haven't been able to find one good enough.

-After writing this i've switched to [Greenfleet CarbonCover 365](https://www.greenfleet.com.au/pages/carbon-cover-365)
+After writing this i've switched to [Greenfleet CarbonCover 365](https://www.greenfleet.com.au/pages/carbon-cover-365) only for Australian Tax purposes

 You can visit my Ecologi profile [Here](https://ecologi.com/saxobroko)